Cameron County

 Specializing in hand knit alpaca apparel.
 Hats, Neck Warmers, Scarves, Mitts, Mittens, and Socks.
 Beautiful selection of Alpaca yarns and Roving for spinning or felting.

 Located in downtown Emporium.
 Featuring casual atmosphere for breakfast and lunch.
-Local foods, goods, and fresh roasted coffees available.
-Hours: 8-4 M-F, 8-2 Sat Closed Sundays.
+Local foods, goods, fresh roasted coffees available and fresh baked goods.
+Hours: 7-4 M-F, 8-2 Sat & Sun 8-1.

 In Elk State Forest featuring the Square Timber Wild Area and Bucktail and Johnson Run Natural Areas with a dozen well-marked hiking trails.